allegheny-college-cis-career-ed/cost-of-living/writing/reflection.md

 `TODO`

-## What lessons did your group take away from this exercise?
+## What lessons did you take away from this exercise?

 `TODO`